MichaelELeonard/Python-API-Challenge/README.md

 ### City Latitude vs Temperature
-When examining City Max Latitude vs. Temperature most of the cities in the study seem to be located between a latitude of -40* to 40*, representing 2760 miles above and below the earth’s equator.
-The majority of the cities in the chart reside in a Temperature (C) range of 0 to 35 degrees Celsius (32-95 degrees Fahrenheit).
+When examining City Max Latitude vs. Temperature most of the cities in the study seem to be located between a latitude of -40* to 60*, representing 3450 miles above and below the earth’s equator.
+Most of the cities in the chart reside in a Temperature (C) range of 0 to 35 degrees Celsius (32-95 degrees Fahrenheit).
 This result is not surprising as 32-95 degrees Fahrenheit is typically a comfortable temperature range for human beings.

 <img src="Pics/CITY LATITUDE VS TEMPERATURE.png" width="468" height="377">

 ### City Latitude vs Humidity
 While looking at City Latitude vs. Humidity the cities seem to be diversified across latitudinal coordinates, but a majority appear to reside in the 60-100% humidity range.
-This graph shows a human tendency to gravitate to warmer climates with higher levels of humidity, but also outlines humans’ ability to adapt to a wide variety of latitudes and environmental environments.
-This graph could also outline the need to expand latitude living locations as global populations continue to increase.
+This graph highlights a human tendency to gravitate to warmer climates with higher levels of humidity, but also outlines humans’ ability to adapt to a wide variety of latitudes and environmental environments.

 <img src="Pics/CITY LATITUDE VS HUMIDITY.png" width="475" height="376">

 ### City Latitude vs Cloudiness
 When examining City Latitude vs. Cloudiness there appears to be wide variability in the data encompassing the entire range of latitudes shown in the graph.
-There does seem to be tendency toward the statistical extremes when looking at Cloudiness %, with a majority of the cities residing at the extremes of 0% and 100%.
+There does seem to be tendency toward the statistical extremes when looking at Cloudiness %, with most of the cities residing at the extremes of 0% and 100%.
 When looking at the entirety of this graph it shows us that most cities reside in areas with very low or very high cloud cover and span a wide variety of latitudes.

 <img src="Pics/CITY LATITUDE VS CLOUDINESS.png" width="474" height="375">

 ### City Latitude vs Wind Speed